 So you decide where you’re going to put your blog.
 If you’re going with your own domain, you have to think about software next.
 (If you’re using WordPress.com or Blogspot.com the decision is made for you.)
 We like using WordPress software because it is user-friendly, popular and convenient (So many plugins!
 So many how-to guides online!)—oh, and also, it’s free.
 If you use Bluehost, there’s a one-click button to upload WordPress; but whatever hosting provider you use, the software is a free download at WordPress.org.

 The Internet is filled with WordPress themes, which are essentially templates/layouts for your site.
-We are currently using a $35 theme from Bloom Blog Shop and love it.
+We were using a $35 theme from Bloom Blog Shop for a long time and loved it.
 So clean and minimal!
 So easy to use!
 A great tutorial is included!
 Now we’re using another free theme that lets us feature more content on the front page.
 Try Googling WordPress themes and exploring to see what you like.

 If you do use WordPress, you have an easy way to customize your site through plugins.
 There are so many plugins available—just go to http://wordpress.org/plugins/ to see what we mean.
 For your reference (and because I find this sort of stuff interesting), here are some of the plugins we have and/or do use at FoodLovesWriting.com:

 - Akismet Spam Blocker